Colorado Weather: Heat And Haze Holds Before Friday Front

-Not to be out done, southeastern Colorado may actually make it to near 100° by afternoon!READ MORE: Overnight Semi Truck Fire Leads To I-70 Lane Closures In Denver Area, Big Cleanup Effort
+Not to be outdone, southeastern Colorado may actually make it to near 100° by afternoon!READ MORE: New Pikes Peak Summit Complex Set To Open June 24

 The extreme heat is again building up higher ground ozone levels across the Front Range bringing in another Air Quality Alert for Thursday.

-In addition to the ozone issue there is a small amount of wildfire smoke adding to the haziness of the Denver metro area.READ MORE: More Than $2 Million Settlement Reached in Emmalyn Nguyen Case
+In addition to the ozone issue there is a small amount of wildfire smoke adding to the haziness of the Denver metro area.READ MORE: Downtown Denver Detour In Place As Crane Arrives At Colorado Convention Center

 The smoke is riding the warming southwesterly wind from three western states including Utah, New Mexico and Arizona.